airsonic/airsonic.github.io/pages/wiki/10_install.md

 ---
 layout: wiki
-title: Install
+title: Installing Libresonic
 permalink: /wiki/install/
 ---
-## Installing Libresonic

-Before installing the Libresonic package, you will have to install a working JDK.
+Before installing Libresonic, you will have to install a working JDK.
 Follow this [guide](/wiki/install/prerequisites/) to install it.

 Here you can pick your [installation](/wiki/install) wiki for:
 - [WAR package (Tomcat)](/wiki/install/war)